 back to topWhat is the legal definition of "family violence" in Texas?

 This section defines family violence for the purposes of getting a protective order.
+Family violence is defined as:

 - a threat that reasonably places the member in fear of immediate physical harm, bodily injury (physical pain, illness, or damage to your physical condition),* assault or sexual assault.**

-Note: If you commit violence to protect yourself or your children and the court believes you acted in self defense, then this is NOT family violence.**
+Note: If you commit violence to protect yourself or your children and the court believes you acted in self defense, then this is not family violence.**

 back to topWhat is the legal definition of "dating violence" in Texas?